carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 Kubernetes configuration takes many forms – plain YAML configurations, Helm charts, ytt templates, jsonnet templates, etc. Software running on Kubernetes lives in many different places, e.g. a Git repository, an archive over HTTP, a Helm repository.

 Carvel is a collection of small sharp tools that breaks up the problem into smaller building blocks with clean boundaries.
 This approach facilitates interoperability with other tools, giving users the option to swap out pieces with tools of their choice.
 Carvel declarative APIs approach provides a familiar experience for Kubernetes users.
-This means that package management using Carvel is about declaring desired state via a Package CR and have it be continuously reconciled to that desired state on a Kubernetes cluster.
+This means that package management using Carvel is about declaring desired state via a Package CR and have it be continuously reconciled to the desired state on a Kubernetes cluster.

 ## Prerequisites